Simpleyyt/jekyll-theme-next/_posts/2020-06-21-Quantum circuits simplification and ZX-calculus.md

 end
 ```

-In the simplification scheme of [arXiv:1902.03178](https://arxiv.org/abs/1902.03178), we need to convert a ZX-diagram to a graph-like ZX-diagram with rules i1, i2, h and f.
+In the simplification scheme of [^3], we need to convert a ZX-diagram to a graph-like ZX-diagram with rules i1, i2, h and f.
 Then simplify the graph-like ZX-diagram with local complementary rule and pivoting rule.
-We can accomplish these steps with above functions.
+We can accomplish these steps with the above functions.
 Simplified graph-like ZX-diagrams will be only small skeletons comparing to original large circuits.
 The only thing remained is extracting circuits from ZX-diagrams.

-## Circuit extraction
+### Circuit extraction

 This is the most complicated part of the simplification scheme.
 For more detail, one can read the original paper.
 I will only explain the circuit extraction algorithm briefly.

 There is a property for any ZX-diagram of a quantum circuit.
 That is we can define a g-flow on it.
 With a g-flow, we can know the order of all spiders.
 The rules we used for simplifying the ZX-diagram will preserve this good property.
 It gives us the possibility to extracting circuits from simplified ZX-diagrams.

-Moreover, any graph-like ZX-diagram are CNOT + H circuits locally.
-We can extract these CNOT circuits with gaussian elimination over $F_2$.
-Together with the remaining H gates, CZ gates and Z-rotations, we get a circuit equivilant to the original one.
+Moreover, any graph-like ZX-diagrams are CNOT + H circuits locally.
+We can extract these CNOT circuits with Gaussian elimination over $F_2$.
+Together with the remaining H gates, CZ gates, and Z-rotations, we get a circuit equivalent to the original one.

-## Demo
+### Demo

-The demo circuit is from the appendix of the paper [arXiv:1902.03178](https://arxiv.org/abs/1902.03178).
-All the codes can be find in `examples\ex1.jl`.
+The demo circuit is from the appendix of the paper [^3].
+All the codes can be found in `examples\ex1.jl` of `ZXCalculus.jl`.
 ```julia
 # this is the original circuit.
 zxd = generate_example()